Bomret/NeverNull/README.md

 ## License
 The [MIT License](http://opensource.org/licenses/MIT)

+## Troubleshooting and support
+Did you find a bug or have an idea for a new feature?
+Open a new [Issue](https://github.com/Bomret/NeverNull/issues).

 ## Contributing
 * Read the [Code of Conduct](https://github.com/Bomret/NeverNull/blob/master/CODE_OF_CONDUCT.md)
+* Take a look at the [Issues](https://github.com/Bomret/NeverNull/issues).
+If there is one you want to work on (has labels `ready` and `up-for-grabs`), write a comment that you want to work on it.
+If you have a new idea/problem, please open an issue and explain it.
-* Fork and clone.
+* Fork the repo and clone it on your machine.
 * Build the project running `build.cmd` on Windows or `build.sh` on Mac OSX/Linux.
-* Write your code and don't forget to add tests.
+* Write your code and don't forget to add xml docs and tests.
+* Run the `build.*` for your platform again to ensure the build works and all tests pass.
-* Add xml docs in your code and describe your feature in the README.
+* Describe your feature in the README, if applicable (e.g. new combinator).
 * Create a pull request.

+## Versioning
+This project uses [SemVer](http://semver.org/) compatible versioning, which means `Breaking.Feature.Fix`.
+* `Breaking`: Changes that break API compatibility with earlier versions.
+* `Feature`: Added functionality that don't break API compatibility with earlier versions.
+* `Fix`: Backwards compatible bugfixes and refactoring/clean up.

 ## Deprecation of features
 If a feature becomes deprecated it is marked with the `Obsolete` attribute and will not throw a compiler error.
-In the next release it will throw a compiler error and in the release after that it will be removed.
+In the next release it will throw a compiler error and the major version is incremented by 1 because of breaking changes.
+In the release after that, the feature will be removed and its patch version is incremented by 1.

 ### Example
 * 3.2.0